 - Students residing outside of Texas will need to contact the TTU K-12 District Testing Coordinator to discuss the process for out‑of‑state testing.

 - Students will need to locate proctor for approval, and submit the required paperwork and fees to TTU K-12 at least 8 weeks prior to the test dates.

 - Students must present a photo ID at the testing location.

-- Acceptable ID includes a state‑issued Driver's License, Department of Public Safety ID, or TTUISD Student ID.
+- Acceptable ID includes a state‑issued driver's license, Department of Public Safety ID, or TTU K-12 student ID.

-- Full time TTUISD students can request a student ID using the Student ID Request/Identity Verification form.
+- Full-time TTU K-12 students can request a student ID using the Student ID Request/Identity Verification form.